Privacy Policy

 Entities undertaking research (for example universities) periodically request data from the medical records we hold.
 We provide identified data in response to these requests when authorised to do so by privacy laws that apply to us.
 This may include medical research that is conducted in accordance with approvals obtained from a Human Research Ethics Committee.

-University students in healthcare disciplines who are undertaking clinical placements at our facilities may have access to anduse your personal information, subject to strict confidentiality obligations.
+University students in healthcare disciplines who are undertaking clinical placements at our facilities may have access to and use your personal information, subject to strict confidentiality obligations.

 De-identified information, including images and reports, may be used by us or provided to our suppliers and other third parties for the purposes of research and product development.
 This includes the development and training of software to assist diagnosis.

-4. Other disclosures
+5. Other uses and disclosures

 What happens if we do not collect your personal information?

 If you don’t provide us with all the personal information we request, the medical practitioners at our facilities may not be able to provide diagnostic imaging or nuclear medicine services to you.
-We only collect as much personal information from you as the medical practitioners need to provide you with services and to allow us to obtain payment on their behalf for those services.
-If you elect not to provide your personal information, you may not be able to receive medical services at our facilities.

 • for at least 7 years from the last occasion on which we provided a health service to you – if we collected the information when you were 18 years old or older; or